tusia313/js-candy-crush/README.md

 - Time-limited rounds for added challenge
 - Interactive animations and effects

+I can develop it to the next level ( by adding a button for example), but my main point was to see logic and all algorythms behind it :)

+!(screen of Candy Crush)[images/screen-1.png]

 ## 🍬 Technologies

 - HTML5 for the structure and layout of the game board